St-vn/roblox-scripting/README.md

 Coroutines have *states* as well.
 When they're `dead`, they can no longer be called.
 You can get a coroutine's state via `coroutine.status` which returns a string defining their status.
 Lua 5.4 also has a coroutine.close function, sadly Luau is mainly revolved around 5.1 and has some 5.3 features.

 ![](https://cdn.discordapp.com/attachments/451820214187720716/797704172677365760/unknown.png)
-`coroutine.running` returns the current thread that running was called from that can be resumed when yielded with the resume function.
+`coroutine.running` returns the current thread that running was called from that can be resumed with `resume` when yielded.
 ```lua
 print(coroutine.running()) -- thread : hexadecimal address
 ```
 `coroutine.yield` yields the current thread that yield was called from.
 The coroutine's callback's parameters will be overwritten by the values put in the next resume after yielding a coroutine.
+Resuming the yielded coroutine will also continue where it was previously yielded at.
 Yielding coroutines is similar to return in a coroutine in the sense that the values returned will be the thread's results.
 ```lua
 local co = coroutine.create(function(x)
     coroutine.yield(x * 2)